 The following town properties feature trails maintained by the Parks and Recreation Department:

-The Parks and Recreation Department maintains groomed trails at the Mere Creek Golf Course at Brunswick Landing (the site of the former Brunswick Naval Air Station) off route 123, and also at Crystal Spring Farm, which is located along Pleasant Hill Road in Brunswick on land owned by the Brunswick-Topsham Land Trust.
+The Parks and Recreation Department maintains groomed trails at the Kate Furbish Trails at Brunswick Landing (the site of the former Brunswick Naval Air Station) off route 123, and also at Crystal Spring Farm, which is located along Pleasant Hill Road in Brunswick on land owned by the Brunswick-Topsham Land Trust.
 To find out about ski conditions during the winter season please see the main Parks and Recreation page.

 Employment and volunteer opportunities are periodically posted on our main page and can also be viewed in the Human Resources Department section.

 Information about recreation programs and activities can be found on this website, at our 220 Neptune Drive offices, or by calling 207-725-6656.